 Average Weather in Mountain View California, United States

-In Mountain View, the temperature typically varies from 44°F to 76°F over the course of the year, and is rarely below 36°F or above 86°F.
+In Mountain View, the summers are long, comfortable, arid, and mostly clear and the winters are short, cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 44°F to 76°F and is rarely below 36°F or above 86°F.

 The warm season lasts for 4.5 months, from June 3 to October 18, with an average daily high temperature above 72°F. The hottest day of the year is September 11, with an average high of 76°F and low of 59°F.